SocialPass/socialpass/DEPLOY.md

 This guide covers deploying SocialPass to production cloud servers.
 For configuration of your deployment, please refer to [our self-hosting guide](./SELFHOST.md).

-## Supported Platforms
-There are two primary ways of hosting SocialPass
-1. Using a virtual private server (VPS), such as DigitalOcean or Hetzner.
-2. Using a platform-as-a-service (PaaS) platform, such as Heroku, DigitalOcean App Platform, Etc.

 ## VPS Deployment (Kamal)
 [Kamal](https://kamal-deploy.org) provides a few key benefits for application deployment:
 - Can be deployed to any Linux server with SSH access